World Championship of Online Poker FAQ

 Q.How old do I have to be to participate?

-To play on PokerStars, you must be 18 years of age or of legal age of majority in your jurisdiction, whichever is greater.
+To play on PokerStars, you must be of legal age of majority in your jurisdiction.
+Click here for more information.

 Q.What rules govern play in the World Championship of Online Poker?